 Cold and Flu: Prevention and Natural Therapies

 - Get enough sleep: Inadequate sleep weakens your immune system and makes you more susceptible to viruses and illness.
 Your body needs 7–9 hours of sleep every night.
+To help improve sleep, read our 12 tips for better sleep here.

 - Maintain a healthy diet: Consume a diet based on whole foods.
 Decrease sugar (< 30 grams a day), grains, artificial sweeteners, and all processed foods.